Gehennesis

 1. The Drunken Diamond:

-, the opening track of the album, is based on a poem by the French symbolic poet, Arthur Rimbaud, and it can be seen as an allegory for the artist's role as a sort of visionary that through deliberate bewilderment of the senses and undermining of the self attains a different sort of insight in life, an insight that makes allowance of ambiguity instead of only recognizing the systematic and categorical.
+The Drunken Diamond, the opening track of the album, is based on a poem by the French symbolic poet, Arthur Rimbaud, and it can be seen as an allegory for the artist's role as a sort of visionary that through deliberate bewilderment of the senses and undermining of the self attains a different sort of insight in life, an insight that makes allowance of ambiguity instead of only recognizing the systematic and categorical.
 Displaying an attempt to break free from the rules and standards and discover the unknown, this particular lyric is a great representative for the theme on the album, but nonetheless this is not supposed to give rise to the notion of spirituality.
 Rather man must learn to give new meaning to the worldly and take pleasure in it instead of always striving to establish some irrelevant foundations etc. in the hereafter or in some ahistorical philosophy.

 The music for The Drunken Diamond is inspired by Beethoven, or more specifically by his 5th symphony.
 An example of this is the characteristic and very energetic main theme and so is the way in which this theme is transformed in order to distil the essence from the riff.
 This transformation takes place in continuation of the guitar solo and it can be seen as the musical counterpart to the undermining of the narrator's self in the lyric whereby his essence is retrieved so to speak.